Family Ancestry of Famous Names Today

 • Dealing with adversity (20%)

-In Britain today we could count Kate Middleton and Meghan Markle as famous here for having joined the Royal Family.
+In Britain today we could count Kate Middleton and Meghan Markle as famous here for having married into the Royal Family.

 Would George W. Bush have been the 43rd President of the United States if George Bush had not been the 41st President?
 Similarly with Justin Trudeau in Canada and his father Pierre.
 Anderson Cooper and his Vanderbilt mother and ancestors may be more debatable.